 You can utilize a Computer Numerical Control (CNC) machine to carve your lettering or images or you can hand carve.
 CNC utilizes software for the design of a Gcode which is then utilized with a CNC machine.

 Hand carving is an art.
-Using hand carving tools or small grinding tools with various sizes you carve the letters and/or images on your wood sign.
+Using hand carving tools or small grinding tools of various sizes you carve the letters and/or images on your wood sign.

 Once your lettering and/or images are complete you paint all or some of the lettering creating your final product.